 The FDA notes that the act of making unfounded therapeutic claims exposes people to potential harm because they might choose to forego their effectual, recognized, and proven life-saving medication in favor of these dubious products.
 Some of these claims were notably outrageous such as “combats tumor and cancer cells,” or “makes cancer cells commit ‘suicide’ without killing other cells.
 Leading people into believing such claims is a deceptive marketing practice that endangers the health of Americans, the FDA asserted.

 The government aims to remove products claiming they are marijuana treatments for cancer and any other such products from the market to safeguard the health of countless Americans, especially those undergoing treatment for the said illness..

 Marijuana Treatments for Cancer Claims Unfounded

-  Can marijuana treat cancer?
+Can marijuana treat cancer patients?

-  There are many pharmaceutical products used in cancer treatment, but there is presently no scientific evidence to support the efficacy of a marijuana-based product in treating cancer.
+There are many pharmaceutical products used in cancer patients treatment, but there is presently no scientific evidence to support the efficacy of a marijuana-based product in treating cancer.
 The FDA welcomes any research or product studies, however, that show any promise of making such a medication a reality.
 CBD and actual Marijuana is presently used in an unofficial and even unlawful capacity by some people to help relieve symptoms of cancer.
 It is also used to help alleviate the unpleasant effects of medical treatments for cancer.